Heroes of Might & Magic: Olden Era: Best Faction Laws Guide

 Best Schism faction laws

-Schism has some of the most interesting law interactions in the current public discussion, but it also punishes sloppy sequencing.
-If you rush cute utility too early, you can end up with clever heroes and a thin army.
-If you build the foundation first, Schism scales hard.
+Schism rewards a clean foundation and punishes sloppy sequencing.
+Rush cute utility too early and you end up with clever heroes and a thin army; build the base first and Schism scales hard.

-• Generational Wisdom boosts hero experience gain.
-This is strong on maps where your main hero will snowball through repeated neutral clears, but it is not a replacement for creature growth.
+• Generational Wisdom boosts your hero’s experience gain.
+It is strong on maps where your main hero will snowball through repeated neutral clears, but it is not a substitute for creature growth.
+Treat it as an accelerator that pays off after your army production is already running.

-Schism is also a good example of the wider Army Laws rule: grow first, then transition into powerful late creature support once your basic production is maxed.
-The faction can field huge armies if you feed that engine early.
-If you do not, the faction’s more exotic tools will not save the numbers gap.
+The wider lesson applies to Schism more than any other faction: grow first, then transition into powerful late-creature support once basic production is maxed.
+Schism can field huge armies if you feed that engine early.
+If you do not, no exotic law will close the numbers gap.

 Advertisement